snel-repo/falcon-challenge/README.md

 # FALCON Benchmark and Challenge

 This package contains core code for submitting decoders to the FALCON challenge.
-Full github contains additional examples and documentation.
+For a more general overview of FALCON, please see the [main website](https://snel-repo.github.io/falcon/).

 ## Installation
 Install `falcon_challenge` with: